simolus3/zap/docs/pages/docs.md

   User shownUser;
 ```

-Properties can be given befault values by adding an initializer to the variable.
+Properties can be given default values by adding an initializer to the variable.
 The default value doesn't have to be a constant.

 #### Reactive assignments